UdayLab/PAMI/README.md

     |-----|
     |WUFIM|

-28. Weighted frequent regular pattern mining: To be written
+28. Weighted frequent regular pattern mining: To be Written

     |Basic|
     |-----|
     |WFRIMiner|

-29. Weighted frequent neighbourhood pattern mining: To be written
+29. Weighted frequent neighbourhood pattern mining: TO BE WRITTEN

     |Basic|
     |-----|